- What Is a PowerPoint Template?

 Now that we understand the components we can change to suit our needs, let's move ahead and start designing.

-Removing Slide Components
+4. Removing Slide Components

 For this example, I'll be making a simple slide to introduce the topic of this presentation.
-I've decided I don't need a footer text nor the paragraph text underneath the title.
+I've decided I don't need a footer or paragraph text underneath the title.

 The easiest way to explain a Master Slide is to think of a boilerplate which forms the foundation for your slide designs.